Winter walks at Scotney Castle

 Happy to explore a bit further?

 If you'd like to roam a bit further afield onto the estate, then pull on your walking boots or wellies and follow one of our four way-marked trails.
 You can select the one that's right for you - whether it's distance, time or views you need to consider, or whether you'd like to head to the woods or over to the hopping huts.
-Maps are available to buy from Visitor Reception so that you can take one with you as you explore.
+Maps are available to buy from the garden entrance so that you can take one with you as you explore.
 Or you can download it to your phone following the link below.

 Follow in our ranger's footsteps